 It is important to take stock of everything that has changed healthwise in your life since having your first child.
 This may help you figure out why you’re having difficulty conceiving again.

 The treatments for secondary infertility are the same as the treatments for primary infertility.
-See your doctor after 1 year of unsuccessfully trying to conceive if over the age of 30 and after 6 months if over the age of 35.
+See your doctor after 1 year of unsuccessfully trying to conceive if under the age of 35 and after 6 months if over the age of 35.

 Coping with this problem is easier with a support group.
 Reach out to those around you - there may be someone else experiencing the same troubles.
 Don’t pull away from your partner.
 Chances are they’re having the same guilty and helpless feelings you are.
 Be each other’s support system as you navigate these tough times together.